 Infection prevention at Highland Hospital

-If you have a highly contagious disease, you will be placed on isolation precautions in order to prevent the spread of infection to other patients and staff.
+If you have a disease that may be easily spread to others or is very resistant to antibiotics, you will be placed on isolation precautions in order to prevent the spread of infection to other patients and staff.
 Your nurse will explain the requirements and procedures used.

-If you would like additional information or have questions regarding infection prevention, ask your nurse to contact the Infection Control Practitioner for you.
+If you would like additional information or have questions regarding infection prevention, ask your nurse to contact the Infection Preventionist for you.
 You may also request the information pamphlet about isolation from your nurse.